roji/roji.github.io/_posts/2021-10-10-postgresql-dotnet-timestamp-mapping.md

 modified: 2021-10-10
 comments: true
 ---

+**INTERESTED IN TIMESTAMPS?
+SEE ALSO [When "UTC everywhere" isn't enough - storing time zones in PostgreSQL and SQL Server](/storing-timezones-in-the-db)**

 Npgsql 6.0 contains some significant changes to how timestamps are mapped between .NET and PostgreSQL - most applications will need to react to this (although a compatibility flag exists).
 This post gives the context for these changes, going over the timestamp types on both sides and the problems in mapping them.

 ## PostgreSQL timestamps